-Many loan and guarantee funds have attractive conditions for the financial services they offer to companies.
-Their objective is to make it easier for companies to obtain the finances required to develop or set up a company.
+Several dozen of loan and guarantee funds operating within KSU offer financial services to companies on attractive conditions.
+Their objective is to make it easier for companies to obtain funding required to develop or set up a company.

-The KSU operates on the basis of the Regulation of the Minister of Economy and Labour of 27 January 2005 on the National System of Services for Small and Medium-sized Enterprises.
+The KSU operates on the basis of the Regulation of the Minister of Economy of 24 May 2011 on the National System of Services for Small and Medium-sized Enterprises.

-The Innovation Portal (PI) has a database of information on technology transfer centres, business incubators and technology parks.
+The Innovation Portal (PI) offers a database related to technology transfer centres, business incubators and technology parks.

 Access to finance is crucial for setting up and running a business.